bergesinstitute/graf-method/book-5-unit-7.md

 no tendrá que pagar extras por ningún servicio.
 No se preocupe por nada, solamente tome el sol, báñese en la playa y, sobre todo, ¡no olvide ponerse protector solar!»

-    Ruinas - ruins
+    ruinas - ruins

-    Preocuparse - to worry
+    preocuparse - to worry

-    Tomar el sol - to sunbathe
+    tomar el sol - to sunbathe

-    Bañarse - to bathe/to go for a swim
+    bañarse - to bathe/to go for a swim

-    Protector solar - sunscreen
+    protector solar - sunscreen

 ##  Indicaciones en español (giving directions in Spanish)

-    Ir todo recto - to go straight
+    ir todo recto - to go straight

-    Girar a la izquierda - to turn left
+    girar a la izquierda - to turn left

-    Girar a la derecha - to turn right
+    girar a la derecha - to turn right

-    Enfrente de - in front of
+    enfrente de - in front of

-    Al lado de - by (lit. by the side of)
+    al lado de - by (lit. by the side of)

-    La manzana/la cuadra - the block
+    la manzana / la cuadra - the block

-    La esquina - the corner
+    la esquina - the corner

 Tenemos tres opciones.